-Everything I write here is based on a combination of experience living and travelling in New Zealand, and research using scientific and non-scientific data and charts.
+Everything I’ve written here is based on a combination of experience living and traveling in New Zealand, and research using scientific and non-scientific data and charts.

 You want to stay warm and dry during your vacation, right?

-So let's have a look at where you can go and when you should go there to maximise your chances of getting lots of sun with a minimal amount of rain.
+So let’s have a look at where you can go and when you should go there when planning a trip to New Zealand to maximize your chances of getting lots of sun with a minimal amount of rain.

 To find the places that receive the least amount of rain in New Zealand, we have to look for places on the South Island, because almost everywhere on the North Island receives 800 mm or more rain annually, especially in winter.

-There are 3 main areas on the South Island that do not get a lot of rain:
+There are three main areas on the South Island that do not get a lot of rain:

 But just knowing what these locations are is not enough.
 You also need to know what season to visit to get the least amount of rain.